 4. Arrange a dishwashing station in your laundry room or spare bathroom.

-5. Don’t worry about the dust—just cover the grand piano (and anything else you’re concerned about) and we’ll clean your house once your kitchen remodel is done.
+5. Don’t worry about the dust—just cover the grand piano (and anything else you’re concerned about) a